 Capitalism has brought mankind amazing growth, progress, power and control.
 However, Capitalism assumes the wheel of growth will spin constantly and indefinitely.
 The dilemma is this: continuing our growth will likely lead to a total ecological collapse, but stopping the wheel of growth can crash our global systems.
 Will mankind ever be prepared to slow down our growth to address the ecological crisis?

 The New Human Agenda

 Besides our need for never-ending growth, humans also have ambitions for immortality (eternal youth) and lasting happiness.
-In the book / full summary, we look at what could happen as humans push for more growth and biological upgrades, and why we may end up with a new species of Homo Deus that is no longer human.
+Our full summary looks at what could happen as humans push for more growth and biological upgrades, and why we may end up with a new species of Homo Deus that is no longer human.

 The Humanist Revolution

 Humanism is the dominant religion today, placing humans at the centre of the universe.
 We no longer depend on the Gods and religious scriptures to tell us what’s good or right, but believe in our free will, and depend on our inner feelings and desires to guide our decisions.
-In the book / full 13-page summary, we explain the 3 sub-branches to Humanism, why our modern ideals are built on myths, and why humans may eventually lose our value as unique individuals.
-This could come with 3 possible developments/ scenarios: (i) we become obsolete as computers become more intelligent, (ii) we become increasingly reliant on technology to make our decisions, until one day they know us better than we know ourselves, and (iii) a small group of elite, upgraded superhumans emerge to dominate other humans using technology and computer algorithms.
+In our full 13-page summary, we’ll explore:

 This is a comprehensive and thought-provoking book, filled with research, examples, theories and hypotheses.
 Most of Harari’s ideas are not prophecies, but a projection of our possible futures, based on lessons from our own history.